AlfredChan919/acit2420-assignment3p2/README.md

 ## Introduction
 This README continues the assignment's part 1 in setting up a bash script that generates a static index.html file containing system information and configuring an NGINX web server.
 This README will will guide you on the instructions on how to set up 2 DigitalOcean droplets and a load balancer to distribute the traffic between the two droplets.
 The final outcome should allow you to displays files from a documents directory on the server by inputting the `<load balancer's IP address>/documents` into the URL of a web browser.

-The completed configuration of our droplets will have a file tree that look like:
+The completed configuration of our droplets will have a file tree that look like this in the user `webgen`'s home directory:
 ```
 .
 ├── bin/